Skip to main content Skip to navigation

 The mentoring scheme is aimed at helping individual school students to develop their mathematical skills over time, through completing monthly problem sheets and receiving personalised feedback.
 When I was a student, the mentoring scheme gave me the closest experience to university problem sheets that I had while still in school (and I was doing them for fun!), and as a mentor on that scheme now, I have the immense privilege of seeing young mathematicians flourish in their problem-solving and communication skills.

 At the national mathematics summer schools, I work alongside other volunteers with a group of older school students.
 Over the course of a week we run a variety of sessions, with the aim of showcasing many different areas of maths, placing an emphasis on working collaboratively.
-I have been pastoral lead for a summer school on two occasions.
+I have been pastoral lead for a summer school on three occasions.

 I highly recommend volunteering with the UKMT - they have a variety of opportunities available, including both one-off events and ongoing roles, and with many different commitment levels.
 I would be very happy to talk to anyone who's interested in learning more about volunteering with them, and anyone who'd like to can sign up as a volunteer on their website.